aptise/peter_sslers/README.md

 ## Is there a fast way to import existing certs?

 Yes.
-Use `curl` on the commandline. see the TOOLS section for an `invoke` script that can automate many.
+Use `curl` on the commandline. see the TOOLS section for an `invoke` script that can automate many certificates from the Letsencrypt Store.

 ## What happens if multiple certs are available for a domain ?